 Our share in the Moderation and Convenience categories is very high; these are the segments where we compete.

-Navigate back to the dashboard by clicking Power BI in the top navigation bar.
+Navigate back to the dashboard by selecting the dashboard name in the top navbar (breadcrumbs).

 Notice “Total Units YTD by Manufacturer, Region” tile.
 I wonder how the total unit market share looks like by category?

 In the question box at the top of the dashboard, type the question to total units by manufacturer and category for 2014 as a treemap.
 Notice how the visualization updates as you type the question.

 To compare the findings, pin the chart to your dashboard.
 Very interesting; in 2014 VanArsdel only sold products that fall into the Urban category.